 5 – Prepare For the Long Haul

 I do not know if your spouse will ever change.
 I do know there are several situations in the Bible where the Lord allowed sin.
-Paul’s thorn in the flesh (2 Corinthians 12:7-10), the story of Joseph, (Genesis 50:20), as well as the story of Pharaoh (Exodus 9:16; Romans 9:17), are three examples.
+Paul’s thorn in the flesh (2 Corinthians 12:7-10), the story of Joseph (Genesis 50:20), as well as the story of Pharaoh (Exodus 9:16; Romans 9:17) are three examples.
 The most profound illustration where God allowed sin for His greater purposes is when He crushed His Son (Isaiah 53:10).

 Though I am not sure your spouse will change, there is no question the Lord is calling you to an other-world reliance on Him (2 Corinthians 1:8-9).
 You cannot fix your spouse (1 Corinthians 3:6).
 I know you know this, but I want to state it clearly, and you need to remind yourself of this truth over and over again.
 Your most compelling call to action is to pray (1 Thessalonians 5:17).

 Guard your heart with all diligence because what flows out of it will determine the course of your life (Proverbs 4:23; Luke 6:45).
 Your marriage is a temptation for you to sin because of your disappointment.
-Do you hear yourself thinking?
+Do you hear yourself talking?
 Do you hear how you speak to others about your marriage?
 Do your close friends agree that you’re guarding your heart?

 Your gratitude will affect your attitude.
-It is a quirky saying, but you will remember it, and if you apply the saying to your life, it will begin to change you regardless of what happens to your spouse.
+It is a quirky saying, but you will remember it, and if you apply the expression to your life, it will begin to change you regardless of what happens to your spouse.